CrystalShardz/Shades-Map/README.md

 Unless marked, the direction of the line is the compass direction you should walk in.
 Lines will include a note to indicate Up Down (dn) in or out where applicable.

 # Contributing
-To contribute to the map, please create a pull request to submit changes.
+To contribute to the map, please create a new issue with details of the area you intend to map so as to prevent cross-mapping.
+Then, create a pull request to submit changes.
 Pull requests will be merged once they have been verified.
 Room name capitalisation should match those in game as when casing the where t spell, rooms sometimes appear different.
 I.E the treacherous swamp can be written as:
 * treacherous swamp
 * treacherous swamp.